 The need for remote office furniture

 With more individuals working from home than ever before, there has been an increase in demand for home office furniture that is stylish, functional, easy to assemble, and quick to ship.
-Those furniture companies who already specialized in home office furniture have seen sales increase dramatically, and the demand is expected to continue into 2021 and beyond as the remote workforce is expected to become more than just a temporary event.
+Those furniture companies that already specialized in home office furniture have seen sales increase dramatically, and the demand is expected to continue in the upcoming years as the remote workforce is becoming a new norm.

 You might also like: "Top 8 challenges furniture businesses are facing – and how to solve them"

 Furniture brands seeking to produce products for this target market will also need to conform their designs to their audience by producing functional home office furniture that is also comfortable and enjoyable but still conducive to productivity.
 This can be a challenging niche to break into but expect to see several new contenders giving it a try this year.
 If you’re considering trying it yourself, keep in mind the best way to showcase your new products to an audience that is more likely to shop online — ImageScripting, WebAR, and product configurators.

 Smart furniture has been around for some time but the demand for products in this market has also been growing, especially now that more individuals are working from home.
 Smart furniture, which allows for a number of functional activities, such as charging mobile devices, browsing the Internet, listening to the news or radio, and more, is a rapidly growing market, and is considered by many as the future of furniture.

 Savvy brands already offering smart furniture solutions to meet the demands of changing lifestyles are also utilizing the above-mentioned technologies to showcase their products.
 This, of course, makes perfect sense because the primary market for smart furniture also expects to be able to view and envision these products in photorealistic quality.
 ImageScripting is ideally suited to this, because the technology allows for consumers to view all the hidden components built into smart furniture.